austinmama/vsrx/securing-host.md

   ufw enable
   ```

-For {{site.data.keyword.vsrx}} version's prior to 18.4 the rules must also allow for multicast communication.
+For {{site.data.keyword.vsrx}} versions prior to 18.4, the rules must also allow for multicast communication.

-In some cases, troubleshooting operations may require disabling of the firewall for access to public repositories.
-Work with IBM Support to understand how to proceed in these cases.
+In some cases, troubleshooting operations may require disabling the firewall for access to public repositories.
+In these cases, you should work with IBM Support to understand how to proceed.
 {: note}

 Most Gateway actions require SSH access to the host OS and the {{site.data.keyword.vsrx}} to execute.
 Blocking this access with a firewall can cause the following actions to fail: